nathanschwarz/meteor-cluster/README.md

 ## secure your imports

-Because the worker will only work on tasks, you should remove the unnecessary imports to avoid ressources consumption and longer startup time.<br/>
+Because the worker will only work on tasks, you should remove the unnecessary imports to avoid resources consumption and longer startup time.<br/>
 As a good practice you should put all your Master imports logic in the same file, and import it only on the master.<br/>
 What I mean by "Master imports Logic" is :